 Based on responses from our readers, these are the big reasons why you’re afraid to open up to family and old friends.

 The thing with environmental relapse is this… it’s not simply being in a certain place that triggers the relapse.
 It’s the routines that you adopt when you’re in that environment that prevent you from opening up.

 When you visit your family and old friends, what do you do that’s the same as when you were a kid?
 What do you do that’s different to your normal life, where you’re more open?

 Do you sit on the couch and watch TV?

 Do you talk in a monotonous voice?

-Do you bring them gifts?
+Do you bring your friends gifts?

-Do you lead the conversation at dinner?
+Do you lead conversations?

 Do you constantly check your phone or computer?